Qatar Pet Passport & Import Regulations

 Cats must receive panleukopaenia, calicivirus and rhinotracheitis vaccinations.
 Vaccinations must be administered at least 30 days prior to travel.

 Rabies Titer Test

 A rabies titer test (FAVN) administered between 3 months and 12 months before entering Qatar is required.
-Samples must be processed at accredited laboratories.
+Samples must be processed at EU-approved laboratories.
 Results must be over 0.5 IU/ml.
 If your pet is not currently vaccinated for rabies, it should wait for 30 days after the vaccination to get the titer test.

 Qatar requires that you obtain an Import Permit from the Department of Animal Resources.
 Your pet's rabies certificate and titer test results must be included in the application.
 The permit is good for 30 days.

 A ticks and tapeworm treatment is not required prior to entering Qatar but is recommended due to availability of these products in the country.